mikip65/TsFile_doc/Get-Started_0.4.0.md

 ### Time-series Data
 A time-series is considered as a set of quadruples.
 A quadruple is defined as (deltaObject, measurement, time, value).

-* **deltaObject**: In many stituations, a device which contains many sensors can be considered as a deltaObject.
+* **deltaObject**: In many situations, a device which contains many sensors can be considered as a deltaObject.
 * **measurement**: A sensor can be considered as a measurement

-Table 1 illustates a set of time-series data.
+Table 1 illustrates a set of time-series data.
 The set showed in the following table contains one deltaObject named "device\_1" with three measurements named "sensor\_1", "sensor\_2" and "sensor\_3".

 <center>
 <table style="text-align:center">